10.13 Payment of Fees

 If invoices are not paid by the dates outlined above, and we have not received any communication; the following course of action will be taken:

-3. One week after the date of the formal letter, if we have still not received any payment or communication from you, the matter will be referred to our Committee.
-An administration fee of £10 will be added to your invoice and we reserve the right to reassess your child’s place at our setting.
+One week after the date of the formal letter, if we have still not received any payment or communication from you, the matter will be referred to our Committee.
+An administration fee of £10 will be added to your invoice, and an additional charge of £10 per week will be incurred until payment has been made.
+We reserve the right to reassess your child’s place at our setting.

 If the issue cannot be resolved within the 3 steps outlined above, legal proceedings will be taken.